promeraq/promeraq/README.md

 ### Hi there! 👋 My name is Pablo Romera
 -----------------------------------------------------------------------------------------------------------------------

-I am a Project Manager changing my life path to Full Stack Development.
+I am a Project Manager changing his life path to Full Stack Development.
 -----------------------------------------------------------------------------------------------------------------------
+<br></br>
 -   🌍  I'm based in San Sebastian, Spain
 -   🔭 I’m currently working on my portfolio, an e-commerce for handmade jewelry and an e-commerce for surf fins
 -   🖥️  See my portfolio soon at ...